-The rent to owner is redetermined by written notice by the PHA to the owner specifying the amount of the redetermined rent.
-The PHA notice of rent adjustment constitutes an amendment of the rent to owner specified in the HAP contract.
+The rent to owner is redetermined by written notice by COC to the owner specifying the amount of the redetermined rent.
+COC notice of rent adjustment constitutes an amendment of the rent to owner specified in the HAP contract.
 The adjusted amount of rent to owner applies for the period of 12 calendar months from the annual anniversary of the HAP contract.

-The PHA will provide the owner with at least 30 days written notice of any change in the amount of rent to owner.
+COC will provide the owner with at least 30 days written notice of any change in the amount of rent to owner.